unhcr/dataviz-streamgraph-explorer/README.md

 # streamgraph-explorer

-An interactive visualization system for exploring flow timeseries data (work in profress).
+An interactive visualization system for exploring flow timeseries data (work in progress).

 ## Development